Travel guide

 Is a regional eSIM or a country eSIM better?

-Which continent saves the most with eSIM?
+Which continent saves the most with an eSIM?

 Is coverage good on all continents?